Homepage > Blank IRS 14039 Template

 Misconceptions

-The IRS Form 14039, also known as the Identity Theft Affidavit, plays a critical role in cases of identity theft related to tax returns.
-However, many people hold misconceptions about this form.
-The following points clarify seven common misunderstandings:
+The IRS Form 14039, also known as the Identity Theft Affidavit, is an important document for individuals who believe they have been victims of identity theft.
+However, several misconceptions surround this form.
+Here are nine common misunderstandings:

 Key takeaways